By Dr. Henry Holloman

 People should not be baptized simply to imitate the baptism of other people.
 Of course, when a Christian wants to be baptized in loving obedience to Christ’s command, it is good to be encouraged by the baptism of other Christians.

 Christian baptism is like a soldier who puts on his uniform, not to become a soldier, but because he is a soldier and wants to publicly identify himself as a soldier.
-In Christian baptism the believer publicly identifies himself with Jesus Christ and His people (cf. Rom.
-6:3-4; 1 Cor.
-12:13).
+In Christian baptism the believer publicly identifies himself with Jesus Christ and His people (cf. Romans 6:3-4; 1 Corinthians 12:13).

 Method of Christian Baptism

-Baptism by immersion best agrees with the primary meaning of baptize (dip or immerse).
-There are words for sprinkle and pour in the Greek language, but they are never used in the New Testament in relation to Christian Baptism.
-The idea of going into and coming out of the water clearly points to baptism by immersion (Matt.
-3:16; Mark 1:10; Acts 8:38-39, cf. 1 Cor.
-12:13).
-Also, immersion best pictures the idea of spiritual baptism which identifies the Christian with Christ in death, burial, and resurrection (Rom.
-6:3-4; Col. 2:12).
+Baptism by immersion best agrees with the primary meaning of baptize (“dip” or “immerse”).
+There are words for “sprinkle” and “pour” in the Greek language, but they are never used in the New Testament in relation to Christian Baptism.
+The idea of going “into” and coming “out of” the water clearly points to baptism by immersion (Matthew 3:16; Mark 1:10; Acts 8:38-39, cf. 1 Corinthians 12:13).
+Also, immersion best pictures the idea of spiritual baptism which identifies the Christian with Christ in death, burial, and resurrection (Romans 6:3-4; Colossians 2:12).
 Going into the water (immersion) presents the death aspect; under the water (submersion) points to the burial idea; and coming out of the water (emergence) shows the resurrection phase.